 The benefits of the tax cuts are expected to be unevenly distributed.
 High-income earners and corporations are likely to see the most significant gains, while middle-income workers may experience modest relief.

-The Penn Wharton Budget Model, a nonpartisan research initiative that analyzes the impact of fiscal policy, projects that low-income households would see an overall financial loss from the bill.
-Cuts to programs like Medicaid and SNAP would outweigh any tax savings for households earning $51,000 or less.
-In contrast, the top 10% of earners would capture the majority of the legislation’s total benefits, with about 70% of the overall value flowing to this group.
+The Penn Wharton Budget Model projects that low-income households would see an overall financial loss from the law.
+By 2030, cuts to programs like Medicaid and SNAP would outweigh any tax savings for households earning less than $53,000 or less.
+In contrast, the top 10% of household would capture the majority of the legislation’s total benefits, with about 80% of its overall value flowing to this group.

-Here’s how the bill could impact the after-tax income of households across the economic spectrum:
+For context, here’s how the signed bill is expected to impact the after-tax income of households across the economic spectrum:

 ---|---|---|

 The Institute on Taxation and Economic Policy (ITEP)—a left-leaning economic think tank—offered similar conclusions.
-The ITEP estimates that 68% of the tax cuts offered under the plan in 2027 will go to the top 20% of households.
-While the top 1% of families will receive 20% of the tax cuts, just 14% of the cuts will benefit families earning $75,000 or less, according to the ITEP analysis.
+The ITEP estimates that more than 70% of the tax cuts under Trump’s plan in 2026 will go to the top 20% of households.
+Meanwhile, the richest 1% of households will receive $117 billion in tax cuts in 2026, which is approximately 52% more than the the bottom 60% of all households will receive ($77 billion), according to the ITEP analysis.

 Social Program Cuts